-The next Shed Time event for men will be held on Monday, 27th February 2017 at 7.45pm.
-We’ll be exploring the theme of ‘blind spots’.
+The latest Shed Time event for men was held on Monday, 27th February 2017.
+During this time we explored the theme of ‘blind spots’.

 We all have blind spots, yet so many of us don’t know that.
 Some of them detrimentally affect our job performance, even the quality of our relationships at home and elsewhere.

-Daniel Haigh will be speaking about what he’s learned on his own journey and as a coach and mentor.
-He will also explain the essential role that friends, and sometimes coaches or counsellors, play in addressing our blind spots.
-He’ll cover :
+Daniel Haigh spoke about what he’s learned on his own journey and as a coach and mentor.
+He also explained the essential role that friends, and sometimes coaches or counsellors, play in addressing our blind spots.
+He covered :

 - Do you realise you have blind spots?